canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 point.
 Where are you?
 Know the answer yet?
 Quick this is [Elon Musk's favorite question!](https://www.topinterview.com/interview-advice/how-to-answer-Elon-Musks-favorite-interview-question)

 ### Narrow focus
-It's that "one company" or that "one perfect role" that is the one for you.
+It's that "one company" or that "one perfect role" that is perfect for you.
-Maybe its even a couple, one of the FAANG companies, perhaps that is you have to make it into next.
+Maybe its even a couple, one of the FAANG companies.
 If you focus on one company or one role as your next step you'll surely make it in.

 ### Keep trying the same thing over
 At this point I'm sure you've heard about Michael Jordan taking 10,000 shots or Steve Jobs getting fired.
 If you fail just try doing the exact same thing again.
-After all how can we achieve success if we're ot repeatedly failing after all?
+After all how can we achieve success if we're not repeatedly failing after all?

 ### These are all losing strategies
-All these are things that I tried and were ineffective for me but ones ask for help doing the same.
+These are things that I tried earlier in my career and turned out to be ineffective for me.

 I can understand the appeal, these strategies are directly proximate to your end goal, which is getting a job.